aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-bmp/_index.md

 ## Step 5: Export to BMP

-Specify the output path and save the BMP file.
+Provide the output path and invoke `save` to write the BMP file.

 ```java
 String outPath = dataDir + "site.bmp";
 image.save(outPath, bmpOptions);
 ```

-Repeat these steps for each CAD file you wish to export to BMP using Aspose.CAD for Java.
+Repeat the above steps for each CAD file you wish to **convert DWG to BMP** using Aspose.CAD for Java.

-## Conclusion

-Exporting CAD files to BMP format is made easy with Aspose.CAD for Java.
-By following this step-by-step guide, you can seamlessly integrate this functionality into your Java applications, ensuring efficient and precise conversions.
+## Common Issues & Tips

+- **Incorrect layout name** – Ensure the layout string matches one of the layouts defined in your DWG file (e.g., `"Model"` or `"Layout1"`).
+- **Low‑resolution output** – Increase `PageWidth` and `PageHeight` for higher DPI results.
+- **Memory consumption** – For very large drawings, consider processing files one at a time and disposing of the `Image` object after each save.

 ## FAQ's